azabirov/test_MCP/README.md

-# File Finder MCP for Cline
+# File Finder MCP Server

-This repository contains a Model Context Protocol (MCP) server implementation for finding files in the file system.
-The MCP server integrates with Cline in VSCode to provide file search capabilities.
+A Model Context Protocol (MCP) server for finding files in the file system by path fragment.
+This server integrates with Cline in VSCode to provide file search capabilities.

 ## Features

 - Find files in the file system by path fragment
 - Returns file name, path, size, and creation date
 - Easy integration with Cline in VSCode

-## Project Structure

-- `file-finder-mcp/` - The MCP server implementation
-  - `server.py` - The main MCP server implementation
-  - `client.py` - A test client for the MCP server
-  - `requirements.txt` - Python dependencies
-  - `setup.py` - Package installation script
-  - `cline-config.json` - Configuration for Cline integration
-  - `README.md` - Detailed documentation
-  - `.gitignore` - Git ignore file

 ## Installation